department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-dependents/research-design/686-usability-staging-0520/686-usability-staging-research-plan.md

 ### Goals
 The over-arching business goal of the 686 is the quick automatic processing of the greatest number of digitally submitted forms.
 To support this, the new digital version of the form must be as clear and succinct as possible to increase accuracy and reduce abandonment.
 For users, the 686 is a potentially long and convoluted form; it is imperative to minimize potential  confusion and consolidate the form's flow.

-#### Determine if users understand and accept the multi-purpose nature of the form
+#### Determine if users understand and accept the multi-purpose structure of the form
- - Observe users' interactions with workflow not tested in the prototype usability sessions (death, child marriage, divorce, etc.)
+ - Observe users' interactions with workflows and combinations not tested in the prototype usability sessions (death, child marriage, divorce, etc.)
- - Determine if users notice/understand the form-within-form nature of the 21-686c and 21-674
  - Observe how users interact with the form review accordions

 #### Decide what support users need to navigate and successfully submit the form
  - Determine what instructions, guidance and examples will be helpful within form workflows not tested in the prototype usability sessions (death, child marriage, divorce, etc.)
- - Assess user acceptance of various "remove" workflows; pay particular attention to the emotional nature of the scenarios.
- - Assess users' understanding and acceptance of "tell-me-more" accordions, particularly in workflows requiring uploaded documentation
+  - Note any potential problems with list/loop feature

 #### Determine if users identify cases requiring additional documentation
- - Confirm that introductory text informs users about upload requirements
+ - Confirm that introductory text informs users about upload requirements and what scenarios call for uploads
- - Determine if users understand the scenarios/workflows where additional information is needed
+ - Assess users' understanding of "tell-me-more" accordions in workflows requiring uploaded documentation
  - Assess users' understanding of the upload process, and it's placement within workflows

 #### Discover any problems that arise from longer/complicated chapter combinations